Frequently Asked Questions

-The Executive Committee of the Faculty Senate appoints three ombudspersons to assist faculty and unclassified professionals.
+The Executive Committee of the Faculty Senate appoints three ombudspersons to serve at any given time.
 Ombudspersons may be a tenured faculty member or an unclassified professional on a regular appointment.
 They are selected for their familiarity with the university's structure and operations, and many have served on Faculty Senate or the General Grievance Board.
 Each ombudsperson serves a three-year term that begins the first day of each fall semester.
 Service as an ombudsperson is considered as part of the ombudsperson's responsibility during the term of appointment.
-Assistance provided to faculty and unclassified professionals is free of charge.
+Assistance provided by ombudspersons is free of charge.

 Who can contact an Ombudsperson?

-Ombudspersons are available to assist all faculty and unclassified professionals.
+Ombudspersons are available to assist all faculty and unclassified professionals, including administrators.
 Faculty include all individuals with the academic ranks of Instructor through Full Professor.
 Graduate research and teaching assistants (GRA's and GTA's) are also on faculty appointments.
-Unclassified professionals include all who do not hold academic rank and do not have a civil service classification.
+Unclassified professionals include all who do not hold academic rank and do not have a University Support Staff (USS) classification.
 All Research Assistants/Associates and Extension Assistants/Associates are unclassified professionals.
 Also, unclassified professionals serve in student service departments or in other support units of the university.
-Directors, assistants, coordinators, and specialists are examples unclassified professionals.
+Directors, assistants, coordinators, and specialists who are not USS are examples of unclassified professionals.

 What types of concerns can be discussed with an Ombudsperson?

 - Issues related to renewal of probationary contract

 - Salary inequity